jondoe297tt/todomvc_svelte/README.md

 # todomvc_svelte
-todomvc implemented by svelte ,include versions of with store or without store
+todomvc implemented by svelte and tailwindcss ,include versions of with store or without store